 Perdido’s hull and platform weigh around 55,000 tonnes — the decks alone are as big as two football fields — and it is moored in about 2,450 metres (8,000 feet) of water.
 The scale of the project demanded international expertise, with equipment brought in from around the world.

-Thousands of men and women from across the globe worked together to overcome daunting technical challenges to design, build and assemble the world’s deepest offshore oil and gas platform.
+Thousands of men and women from across the globe worked together to overcome daunting technical challenges to design, build and assemble the world’s second deepest oil and gas production hub.
 At the peak of construction 12,000 people worked on the Perdido project in the Gulf of Mexico.

 Moving the spar into place